-Are these hidden traps on your curriculum vitae or LNC resume?
+Are there hidden traps on your curriculum vitae (CV) or LNC resume?

 You have accumulated a lot of great professional expertise and experience.
 Your potential employer asks for a copy of your resume or CV.
 The difference between these two is primarily in the area of focus and length.
 A CV provides a greater depth of information.
 A CV has no set number of pages.
 It can be three pages or longer.

 I have looked at thousands of resumes and CVs.
 The way you present your information is critical.